How do you find and prepare for a career that’s right for you? First, find yourself.

 - Intern or volunteer to gain experience in your field of interest.

 - Meet with your career advisor to work on job search strategies and interviewing skills.

 Get Started Today

 We’re here to help you no matter where you are in your career preparation.
-Stop by our offices on the first floor of Alumni Hall to make your appointment, or email Rev. Dane Jordan.
+Stop by our offices at the Watson House to make your appointment, or email Rev. Dane Jordan.